boldflight/BibleConverter/test_EPUB/output/1kings.md

 ### The Building of the Temple

-[1] In the four hundred and eightieth year after the Israelites left Egypt, in the fourth year of Solomon’s reign over Israel, during the month Ziv (the second month), he began building the Lord’s temple.
+[1] In the four hundred and eightieth year after the Israelites left Egypt, in the fourth year of Solomon’s reign over Israel, during the month Ziv (the second month), he began building the **Lord**’s temple.
-[2] The temple King Solomon built for the Lord was 90 feet long, 30 feet wide, and 45 feet high.
+[2] The temple King Solomon built for the **Lord** was 90 feet long, 30 feet wide, and 45 feet high.
 [3] The porch in front of the main hall of the temple was 30 feet long, corresponding to the width of the temple.
 It was 15 feet wide, extending out from the front of the temple.
 [4] He made framed windows for the temple.
 [5] He built an extension all around the walls of the temple’s main hall and Holy Place and constructed side rooms in it.